 What to Do When You Encounter Dangerous Surfaces

-The Illinois Motorcycle License Test also covers what to do when riders encounter various dangerous surfaces while on the road.
-Riders should know how to navigate slippery surfaces such as wet pavement, gravel roads, and mud patches without losing balance or control of their vehicle.
+The Illinois Motorcycle License Test includes handling dangerous surfaces on the road.
+Riders should navigate slippery surfaces like wet pavement, gravel, and mud without losing control.
+They must also be aware of obstacles like potholes, bumps, and debris that could cause crashes.

 How to Avoid Common Mechanical Problems